-Good journey through France, gradual changing foliage, appearance of sheep in place of vines, stayed awake by listening to Oliver Twist and Dracula, odd contrast with sun and Springtime but it seemed to work.
+Good journey through France, gradual changing foliage, appearance of sheep in place of vines, stayed awake by listening to Oliver Twist and Dracula - an odd contrast with sun and springtime but it seemed to work.

 Few intense days of clearing a million items from Mark's mothers house.
 Compared the UK tips to the French ones, and gave more stuff to Oxfam than they knew what to do with.

-Oddly enough they weren't going to let us into the tip as we didn't have a van permit but one man came over and started asking about rugby and then Blanquette de limoux.
-He was from Tours, but had lived near Liverpool for 37 years (I didn't ask why), and obviously thought we deserved a break.
+Oddly enough they weren't going to let us into the tip as we didn't have a van permit but one of the employees came over and started asking about rugby and then Blanquette de Limoux.
+He was from Tours, but had lived near Liverpool for 37 years, and obviously thought we deserved a break.
 Merci mon brave!

-An enforced trip to Ikea to collect Ezra from his aunt in law; escaped with only one rather dandy cushion and a washing up brush.
-Nothing like clearing four van loads of unwanted stuff from a house to make you realize that you really don't need that rather funky unusual table lamp (oops, don't forget 58,000 people have the same one on the planet).
-See more on POST-MATERIALISM blog to continue this subject.
+Following, was an enforced trip to Ikea to collect Ezra from his aunt in law; escaped with only one rather dandy cushion and a washing up brush.
+Nothing like clearing four van loads of unwanted stuff from a house to make you realize that you really don't need that rather funky unusual table lamp (oops, don't forget 58,000 people on the planet have the same one).

 Homeward bound.
 M6 nightmare, closed lanes and near misses with tired lorry drivers.